Nules84/CI_PP2_ArtiQuiz/README.md

 Finally with the basics down on paper and screen, it was time to start shaping things up.
 After wireframes, it's time to take things a little more seriously.
 Enter Adobe XD.
 Adobe XD is a powerful piece of software designed to assist artists worldwide.
 More detailed designs are now progressed, and sketches etc.. are now a thing of the past!
-If you scan down slightly you will find links to ArchiQuiz's Mock-Ups.
+If you scan down slightly you will find links to ArtiQuiz's Mock-Ups.
 You can clearly see how the project has evolved.

 * [Home Page Mockup](design/mockups/ms2-mockup-home.png)